4d/4d-for-ios/docs/Data-Formatter-Create.md

 }
 ```

-For images with colors or special format, the formatter remains the same, except for the the dark mode, where the name of the image needs to be suffixed with “$dark”.
+For images with colors or special format, the formatter remains the same, except in dark mode, where the name of the image needs to be suffixed with “$dark”.

 ```json
 {